-Coming to the wireless coverage, the power boost technology takes Motorola MG7700 WiFi range beyond the 2000 Sq Ft mark.
+Coming to the wireless coverage, the power boost technology takes Motorola MG7700 WiFi range beyond the 2,000 Sq Ft mark.
 The device supports AnyBeam Beamforming to better focus the signals onto specific, bandwidth-hungry devices.
-Plus, three built-in antennas help you maximize the WiFi coverage and cut through congestion.
+Plus, three built-in antennas help maximize WiFi coverage and cut through congestion.

 In addition to that, Motorola claims to support over 253 connections simultaneously.
 So, theoretically, you can connect a multitude of devices, but during my test, I could witness it performing well until I connected 40 devices on the network.
 Upon connecting more devices, there was a noticeable drop in speed and consistency.

 And as far as usage is concerned, this modem-router combo has a place in every smart home, standard office space, and establishment featuring several bandwidth-intensive devices.

 3. Compatible ISPs & Internet Plans

 Motorola cable modem plus AC1900 router is capable of working with most leading internet service providers in the US.
 Although I could not self-test every cable ISP out there, I verified from various sources that the MG7700 works fine with the below-listed cable internet providers and their ideal service packages.